Tourism in Italy: Food and wine tourism

+Milan is home to the oldest restaurant in Italy and the second in Europe, the Antica trattoria Bagutto, which has existed since at least 1284.
 The cuisine is therefore often a reason for tourism in the peninsula, perhaps combined with one or more reasons previously described.
 There are countless food festivals and fairs spread throughout the area, from small agricultural centres to large metropolises.
 The hospitality sector is slowly updating by including cultural food and wine elements in its offer to tourists, both in traditional hotels and in specially created structures such as agritourisms.
 In 2018 the food and wine expenditure by foreign tourists amounted to 9.23 billion euros, with an average expenditure of 117 euros each.

 Sports tourism

 Sport in Italy has a long tradition.
 In several sports, both individual and team, Italy has good representation and many successes.
 Football is the most popular sport in Italy.
-Italy won the 2006 FIFA World Cup, and is (along with Germany) currently the second most successful football team in World Cup history, after Brazil, having won four FIFA World Cup championships.
+Italy has won four FIFA World Cups championship (1934, 1938, 1982 and 2006), and is (along with Germany) currently the second most successful football team in World Cup history, after Brazil.
 Basketball, volleyball, and cycling are the next most popular/played sports, with Italy having a rich tradition in all three.
 Italy also has strong traditions in swimming, water polo, rugby union, tennis, athletics, fencing, and Formula One.

 Tourism linked to sporting events is capable of attracting fans of various disciplines who, in several cases, then decide to stay to visit the country.
-In addition to events of a global nature, capable of attracting a large number of visitors for a longer period of time (for example the 2006 Turin Winter Olympics or the 1990 FIFA World Cup), minor events also contribute to the development of this factor of tourism, such as individual international matches of various sports (for example the home matches of Italy during the Six Nations Championship or the matches of clubs of various sports involved in continental competitions) or tournaments of more local importance.
+In addition to events of a global nature, capable of attracting a large number of visitors for a longer period of time (among the major ones the 1960 Summer Olympics, the 2006 Winter Olympics and the 1990 FIFA World Cup), minor events also contribute to the development of this factor of tourism, such as individual international matches of various sports (for example the home matches of Italy during the Six Nations Championship or the matches of clubs of various sports involved in continental competitions) or tournaments of more local importance.

 The Serie A is a professional league competition for football clubs located at the top of the Italian football league system and the winner is awarded the Scudetto and the Coppa Campioni d'Italia.
 Serie A is regarded as one of the best football leagues in the world and it is often depicted as the most tactical and defensively sound national league.
 Serie A was the world's strongest national league in 2020 according to IFFHS, and is ranked third among European leagues according to UEFA's league coefficient, behind La Liga and the Premier League and ahead of the Bundesliga and Ligue 1, which is based on the performance of Italian clubs in the Champions League and the Europa League during the previous five years.
 Serie A led the UEFA ranking from 1986 to 1988 and from 1990 to 1999.